peadar/fling/README.md

 * h: retain 50% of the existing width, and centre in the existing horizontal space
 * v: retain 50% of the existing height, and centre in the existing vertical space

-More control is available using fraction-like notation:

-    $ fling 1/3 2/2

-makes the window occupy the first third of the X axis, and the 2nd half of the Y axis (ie, bottom left, but only 1/3rd the width of the screen)

-You can add a ":" after the fractional bit to indicate a span, eg:
+You can precede each of these characters with a percentage of the window to leave, eg:

-    $ fling 1/3:2 2/2
+    $ fling 30d

-Makes the window shift to the bottom left, occupying the bottom half, and leftmost two-thirds of the screen.
+makes the window occupy the bottom 30% of the monitor.

 xinerama is supported: use "-s \<num\>" to shift from the current xinerama monitor.